 I like robo-advisors for people that have struggled to get started with investing.
 The platforms make it easy to automate great behavior such as investing regularly, rebalancing, and sticking with your asset allocation.

 But if you'd like to be more hands-on with your investing decisions, a discount stock broker will be a better choice.
-These are our favorite stock brokers for 2020.
+These are our favorite stock brokers.